-The plant was originally built in the early 1970s.
+The Plant was originally built in the early 1970s.
 Weathering and corrosion of concrete structures and metal equipment require rehabilitation and replacement to extend the useful life and maintain safe access and operation of the process treatment reactors, clarifiers, and filters.
 Medium voltage electrical distribution equipment is at the end of its useful life, replacement parts are obsolete, and repair/maintenance represents a safety risk.
-Back-up power generators are being added to the plant to provide power reliability to maintain treatment operations during weather related power outages.
+Back-up power generators are being added to the Plant to provide power reliability to maintain treatment operations during weather related power outages.
 The potable water well and distribution system is over 50 years old and requires replacement and upgrade.
-The denitrification treatment system is being upgraded to provide improved flow balancing and energy efficiency.